 Stop Funding Hate began when a group of people came together online to express concern at the way certain newspapers were using hate and division to drive sales.
 The campaign was launched in August 2016, in a year which saw an unprecedented number of negative headlines about migrants and refugees in the Daily Mail, Sun and Daily Express.

-And, sadly, this wasn’t something new.
+But this wasn’t something new.
 Minorities and vulnerable groups have been experiencing hate in the media for decades.
 In 2015 the UN Human Rights Chief, UN Human Rights Chief, Zeid Ra’ad Al Hussein, made a powerful statement about these newspapers, urging the UK to examine incitement to hatred in the UK media, and specifically calling out the Sun, Daily Mail and Daily Express for their sustained attack on refugees and migrants.

 “Under the guise of freedom of expression, [the media is] being allowed to feed a vicious cycle of vilification, intolerance and politicization of migrants.” – Zeid Ra’ad Al Hussein, UN Human Rights Chief